Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 The IDE (integrated development environment) has a wide range of tools to help programmers develop programs.
 These include:

-- Editors.
+- **Editors**.
 Code can be edited.
-- Error diagnostics.
+- **Error diagnostics**.
 Tracebacks can show what caused exactly what to fail at the exact line.
-- Run-time environment.
-This allows a program to run on a computer even if it was not designed to.
-This allows the programmer to just use their known high-level language, and the RTE will do the rest.
+- **Providing a run-time environment**.
+This allows a program to run on a computer even if it was not designed to, allowing the programmer to just use their known high-level language, and the RTE will do the rest.
-- Translators.
+- **Translators**.
 They translate code to be executed.

 You can also write about:

-- Breakpoints - code can be stopped at a specific line and variables can be checked for logic errors
+- **Breakpoints** - code can be stopped at a specific line and variables can be checked for logic errors
-- Auto-correct and indent
+- **Auto-correction** and indentation, to reduce silly mistakes
-- Autosuggestion - can sometimes fix a problem automatically
+- **Autosuggestion** - can sometimes fix a problem automatically, speeding up coding
-- Syntax highlighting - similar declarations can be coloured to see them better.
+- **Syntax highlighting** - similar declarations can be coloured to see them better.
 For example, all variables could be yellow while classes are blue.
-- Linting - the IDE can analyse the code you're writing as you're writing it for errors.
+- **Linting** - the IDE can analyse the code you're writing as you're writing it for errors.
 For example, it may recognise that you used a double equals instead of a singular equals for setting the value of a variable.

 ---